eArmada8/berseria_model_tool/README.md

 **Adding and deleting meshes**

+*NOTE: Currently, changing this section does not work as expected for Tales of Symphonia (PC)*

 If meshes are missing (.fmt/.ib/.vb files that have been deleted), then the script will automatically insert an empty (invisible) mesh in its place.
 Metadata does not need to be altered.

 The script only looks for mesh files that are listed in the `mesh_info.json`.
 If you want to add a new mesh, you will need to add metadata.
 So to add another mesh, add a section to the end of `mesh_info.json` like this: